-I knew I’d be in for a lot of emotions, but I had no idea of what kind of emotions.
+I knew I'd be in for a lot of emotions, but I had no idea of what kind of emotions.
 But I knew I would take picture.
 I knew I would convert everything to black & white.
 And I knew I would learn a lot and that it would make me realize a lot of things too.
-What I didn’t know, and it relates to the “What kind of emotions” mentioned above, is that I finally ended up taking no pictures at all of anything about personal belongings (pile of glasses, pots, shoes, etc.).
+What I didn't know, and it relates to the "What kind of emotions" mentioned above, is that I finally ended up taking no pictures at all of anything about personal belongings (pile of glasses, pots, shoes, etc.).
 I just felt this was not mine.
 This was a physical representation of the many people she were there, but taking pictures of that would be, for me, entering somewhere I should not be.
-It’s perfectly fine to visit the place (museum) and witness while learning so many things, but I preferred to leave it there altogether.
-Lots of people take pictures of everything (even when not allowed, unfortunately..), but there where lots of people who seemed to share my feeling and were not taking picture at all.
-I have no regrets for that, and I’m glad I did it this way.
+It's perfectly fine to visit the place (museum) and witness while learning so many things, but I preferred to leave it there altogether.
+Lots of people take pictures of everything (even when not allowed, unfortunately..), but there were lots of people who seemed to share my feeling and they were not taking picture at all.
+I have no regrets for that, and I'm glad I did it this way.

 I did, however, took quite a lot of pictures in & out of the barracks and in the field, where everything belongs to the public and nature in general.
 Ultimately, what I wanted to get is some kind of "connection" and better understanding.
 I came back with interesting pictures, a better sense of the amplitude of the events, while I still feel it must have been incredible worst than anything we can imagine.
 There is a plate in Birkenau, at the end of the railroad, the end of life for anyone getting to that point, and it says: "For ever let this place be a cry of despair and a warning to humanity (...).